 People who do not have improperly positioned teeth or even if they do, it does not, however, affect their appearance.
 If a crooked tooth does not affect the oral functions, one need not undergo this treatment.
 Moreover, this treatment is not necessary when a person has grown and developed a better jaw naturally.

-Systematic side effects: There is a rare chance of having a cross infection if the instruments used in the treatment are not sterilized properly.
+- Systematic side effects: There is a rare chance of having cross-infection if the instruments used in the treatment are not sterilized properly.

 What are the post-treatment guidelines?